Stephanie Jones jailed for 2 Wish Upon A Star fraud

 At Caernarfon Crown Court Judge Nicola Saffman said the behaviour of "chronic liar" Jones, of Nebo, Gwynedd, was "vile, unthinkable and despicable".

-Jones admitted fraud by abuse of position at Caernarfon Crown Court.
+Jones had previously admitted fraud by abuse of position.

-Patrick Gartland, prosecuting, said the charity was set up in 2012 to support families in he immediate aftermath of a child's death.
+Patrick Gartland, prosecuting, said the charity was set up in 2012 to support families in the immediate aftermath of a child's death.

-He said Jones applied for a job there as an immediate support coordinator in February 2020.
+He said Jones had applied for a job with the charity as an immediate support co-ordinator in February 2020.

-She claimed to have a sociology PhD which would have entitled her to call herself doctor.
+She claimed to have a sociology PhD, which would have entitled her to use the title of doctor.

-In reality she had taken a masters degree at Bangor University.
+In reality she had taken a master's degree at Bangor University.

-She also falsely claimed she had a twin sister who died aged five from cancer.
+She also falsely claimed she had a twin sister who had died from cancer aged five.

 Fake company

-Mr Gartland said she gave different accounts of the supposed death.
+Mr Gartland said she had given different accounts of the supposed death.

-Jones's job saw her refer bereaved families to counsellors, but she was not a counsellor.
+Jones' job saw her refer bereaved families to counsellors, but she was not a counsellor.

 But she made up a fictional one called "Sarah Jones" who had a fake company and address.

-Invoices paid to Sarah Jones were paid under the name "S. Jones" to an account which had Stephanie Jones' sort code and account number.
+Invoices paid to Sarah Jones were paid under the name "S Jones" to an account which had Stephanie Jones' sort code and account number.

 Elen Owen, defending, said her client "created something of a persona" and there was an element of exaggeration.